Rental Property Tax Rules: Active vs Material Participation and Passive Income Explained

 Real Estate Professional Status: IRS Requirements and Tax Benefits

+Real estate professional status is what allows rental income to be treated as non-passive under IRS rules.
 Real estate professionals are taxpayers who perform more than 50% of their personal services in real estate property trades or businesses and meet the 750-hour test during the tax year.
 This designation allows rental activities to be treated as non-passive, which can significantly impact taxable income and loss deductions.

 Material Participation: IRS Tests That Determine Tax Treatment